 This post contains affiliate links.
 We will receive a small commission from purchases made via these links.

-Marianne Edwards and her husband boondocked a lot and they would meet other RVers during their travels.
+Marianne Edwards and her husband boondocked a lot and they would meet other RVers during their 15+ years of RV travels.

 They found themselves inviting these RVers to stay on their property…and those same RVers would then invite Marianne and her husband to also stay with them.